-- All terms, conditions and requirements of the SFHGLP are fully satisfied. - All representations submitted by the lender are true and correct. - The lender is in compliance with its agreements contained in documents to participate in the SFHGLP and utilize the GUS System. - The lender has not misstated or omitted any material fact about the mortgage loan request for guarantee. - Applicable laws and terms of the note and security instruments have been correctly and timely disclosed to the applicant(s).

-• The lender represents that all persons executing documents on behalf of the lender are duly authorized to do so.
+- All terms, conditions and requirements of the SFHGLP are fully satisfied. - All representations submitted by the lender are true, correct, and verified. - The lender is in compliance with the criteria outlined in Chapter 3 and eligible to participate in the SFHGLP and utilize the GUS System. - The lender has not misstated or omitted any material fact about the mortgage loan request for guarantee. - Applicable laws, including state laws, terms of the note, and security instruments have been correctly and timely disclosed to all applicants. - The lender represents that all persons executing documents on behalf of the lender are duly authorized to do so.